alberttheprince/rpemotes-reborn/README.md

 - Thank you [KayKayMods](https://discord.gg/5bYQVWVaxG) for the custom props

-- Thank you to [MonkeyWhisper](https://github.com/MonkeyWhisper) and [Project Sloth](https://github.com/Project-Sloth) for the custom milkshake props
+- Thank you to [MonkeyWhisper](https://github.com/MonkeyWhisper) and [Project Sloth](https://github.com/Project-Sloth) for the custom props

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.